-- 1. Split the volume of the multi-site activity to the site level. - 2.
-Build a staffing forecast at the multi-site activity level.
-(See Figure: Comparing two multi-site scenarios below.) - 3.
+1. Split the volume of the multi-site activity to the site level.

+- 2. Build a staffing forecast at the multi-site activity level.
+(See the figure Comparing Two Multi-Site Scenarios.) - 3.
 Split the staffing forecast to each child activity.